Halloween Rhyming Words for Preschoolers

 Extension Activities:

-I love to create printables that you can use in multiple ways.
-It is very convenient and gives your preschoolers different choices, and promotes their interest, which will help develop the learning process and work on different skills.
+I love creating printables that you can use in multiple ways.
+It is very convenient, gives your preschoolers different choices, and promotes their interests, which will help develop the learning process and work on various skills.

-To extend the activity there are several things you can do.
+There are several things you can do to extend the activity.
 I’m sure you can come up with more ideas, but I wanted to give you some to get you started.
 These are:

 • Have the children find other words that rhyme with the ones provided.

-• Provide copies of the pages and have your preschoolers cut out the matching words and glue them on a piece of construction or regular paper to create a rhyming book.
+• Provide copies of the pages, have your preschoolers cut out the matching words, and glue them on a piece of construction or regular paper to create a rhyming book.

 • Provide the written word cards and have the children trace or copy the words.